-Loreburn believes that all residents have a right to their privacy.
+Loreburn believes that all of our customers have a right to their privacy.
 We know that some of the things you tell us are very sensitive, so we will treat your information accordingly.
-Therefore we will not:
+We will not:

 - pass on your address or phone number to anyone without your permission